wurstscript/WurstScript/manual.md

 # Modules

-A _module_ is a small packages which provides some functionality for classes.
+A _module_ is a small package which provides some functionality for classes.
 Classes can _use_ modules to inherit the functionality of the module.

 You can use the functions from the used module as if they were declared in the class.
 You can also _override_ functions defined in a module to adjust its behavior.